-That’s how I discovered about myself, about my culture, and about how proud I was to be from Belgium, things I had no clue about.
+That’s how I discovered so much about myself, my culture, and how proud I was to be from Belgium, things I had no clue about.

-On the opposite, the people that stay in their own country do not feel this urge to hold onto their culture because they live in it, so the culture changes and evolves.
+On the opposite, the people that stay in their own country do not feel this urge to hold onto their culture because they live in it.

 My friend, upon entering Nepal, felt a very special and unpleasant feeling: the one of not being completely part of what she thought was her own culture while not being completely part of the Dutch culture either.

-Psychologically, that can lead to rather severe identity crises.
+Psychologically, that can lead to severe identity crises.